flowroute/flowroute-messaging-nodejs/flowroutemessaginglib/README.md

 ####Usage

-Add the following two lines to the bottom of your JS file:
+Add the following two lines to the end of your Node.js file:

 	var msg = {"to": "To Number", "from": "From Number", "content": "Message Content"};
 	flowroute.MessagesController.createMessage(message variable name, callback variable name);